andrewgettz/Team-Page-Generator/Readme.md

 Once you have `npm install` your dependencies, you can run the Node CLI application with `npm start` which will begin the questions about your engineering team.
 You can run the tests at any time with `npm test`.

+Demonstrations can be found in the images folder

 <img src="images/Screen Shot 2022-10-08 at 8.18.05 PM.png">

 <img src="images/Screen Shot 2022-10-08 at 8.37.39 PM.png">